JadeOfMaar/AirlineKuisine/README.md

 # Deep Sky Airline Kuisine
-## Everyone's favoite life support in everyone's favorite shape
+## Everyone's favorite life support in everyone's favorite shape
 Version 0.4

 Another mod for [Kerbal Space Program](http://www.kerbalspaceprogram.com/), and very simple compared to other mods out there.
 This is a very small parts pack that provides tanks and converters in the Mk2 spaceplane form factor, whose textures and functions change depending on the life support system installed beside them.